 Ranked as One of the Nation’s Best Children’s Hospitals by U.S. News & World Report

-The Children’s Hospital of Philadelphia proudly shares the No. 1 ranking on U.S. News & World Report’s 2014-15 Honor Roll of the nation’s Best Children’s Hospitals.
-Our No. 1 ranking means your child will receive some of the best care available in the country at CHOP.
+The Children’s Hospital of Philadelphia is proud to be ranked No. 2 on U.S. News & World Report’s 2015-16 Honor Roll of the nation’s Best Children’s Hospitals.
+Our No. 2 ranking means your child will receive some of the best care available in the country at CHOP.

 In addition to the overall Honor Roll rankings of the top children’s hospitals in the nation, U.S. News evaluates programs in 10 specialty areas.
 For 2015-16, CHOP ranked in nine out of 10 specialties, and No. 1 rankings were awarded to two CHOP programs: Neonatology and Orthopedics.